symfony/symfony-docs/components/event_dispatcher.rst

     use Symfony\Contracts\EventDispatcher\Event;

     /**
-     * The order.placed event is dispatched each time an order is placed
+     * The order.placed event is dispatched each time
-     * in the system.
+     * an order is placed in the system.
      */
     class OrderPlacedEvent extends Event
     {
         public const NAME = 'order.placed';

-        protected $order;
+        protected Order $order;

         public function __construct(Order $order)
         {